viper-development/workshop-startup-dev/README.md

-# workshop-startup-dev
+# Software Development in Teams

-Preparation for a Workshop About Software Development in Teams
+This workshop covers a theoretical and practical introduction to software development in teams.